Electrical Engineering

 Hands-on, real-world projects

-In your very first semester, you’ll participate in hands-on projects that integrate theory and application—which culminate in your senior year with the senior capstone design sequence.
-This sequence gives you an opportunity to learn first-hand about project planning, FEMA analysis and teamwork.
+From your very first semester, you’ll work on hands-on projects that combine theory and real-world application.
+Your senior year will end with a senior capstone design sequence, where you’ll gain experience in project planning, FEMA analysis and teamwork.

-By developing products for clients from their freshman to senior year, our Engineering students are prepared for careers in innovative fields.
-Some of these projects include:
+By creating products for real clients from freshman to senior year, Detroit Mercy Engineering students are ready for careers in innovative fields.
+Some projects include:

-• Computer vision for automatic lane-keeping and cruise control
+• Using computer vision for automatic lane-keeping and cruise control

 autonomous vehicle team

-Alumni have gone on to successful careers at Raytheon, Boeing, Lockheed-Martin, Apple, Nvidia, Ford, General Motors, Toyota, DENSO, Fiat-Chrysler, General Dynamics, Tardec and more.
+Our alumni work at top companies, like Raytheon, Boeing, Lockheed-Martin, Apple, Nvidia, Ford, General Motors, Toyota, DENSO, Fiat-Chrysler, General Dynamics, Tardec and more.

 Or Consider Grad School